This is a list of the Top Online Paralegal Programs available to you. If you are interested in this career please follow along to learn more!

 Madisonville Community College offers an Associate of Applied Science in Paralegal Technology to students interested in the law field.
 As a paralegal technology graduate, you will learn to assist lawyers, work in law firms and offices, and prepare vital documents for the courthouse.
 The curriculum is available online and a certificate in paralegal studies is also available.
-The length of both the certificate and online paralegal programs are about two years long.
-Madisonville Community College also has a low tuition rate, making it exceptionally affordable to their students.
+The length of both the certificate and online paralegal programs is about two years long.
+Madisonville Community College also has a low tuition rate, making it exceptionally affordable to its students.

-MCC provides a student-centered style of learning and nationally recognized for its top-notch comprehensive college that is committed to innovation, programming, and access.
+MCC provides a student-centered style of learning and is nationally recognized for its top-notch comprehensive college that is committed to innovation, programming, and access.
 The college’s online paralegal associate degree accepts transfer credits from other colleges or institutions.